-In this case, the rep was able to see that the call came from the ATM @ “Br #220” (the designation for our Freeport branch).
-Freeport was located along the southern shore of Long Island, not far from its eastern border with the County of Queens in NYC.
+In this case, the rep was able to see that the call came from the ATM @ our Freeport branch.
+Freeport was located along the southern shore of Long Island, not far from its western border with the County of Queens in NYC.

-As mentioned, the caller needed some cash this winter evening, but the branch had already closed.
+As mentioned, the caller needed some cash this frigid wintry evening, but the branch itself was no longer open.

 He wanted to know where the nearest Citibank branch (that was still open with tellers) was located so he could get cash.

-The Smithhaven Mall Branch was located along Long Island’s northern shore & further west in comparison to the Freeport branch.
-The rep actually provided the caller with excellent driving instructions from Freeport to the Smithhaven Mall, being very specific as to the exact highways, exits & streets to take as well as various landmarks to pinpoint the exact location of the branch.
+The Smith Haven Mall Branch was located along Long Island’s northern shore & much further east in comparison to the Freeport branch.
+The rep actually provided the caller with wonderful driving instructions from Freeport to the Smith Haven Mall, being very specific as to which highways, exits & streets to take as well as various landmarks to help pinpoint the exact location of the branch.

 The caller thanked the rep profusely & went on his way.

-And I’m sure the rep was very appreciative of the customer’s reaction & pretty proud of the excellent service she had provided.
+And I’m sure the rep was very appreciative of the customer’s reaction & pretty proud of the outstanding service she had provided.

-As it turned out (the tale of which I heard directly from Ms. Betty Hanes, Asst VP & Manager of the Smithhaven Mall Branch when she called me directly on Monday morning…and kinda let me have it.
+As it turned out (the tale of which I heard directly from Ms. Betty Hanes, Asst VP & Manager of the Smith Haven Mall Branch in Lake Grove when she called me directly on Monday morning…and kinda let me have it.

-…our customer in question followed the rep’s directions & arrived promptly at the Smithhaven Mall branch.
+Our customer in question followed the rep’s directions perfectly & arrived promptly at Betty’s branch.

 5 minutes after it had closed for the night!